Clean The LibraryShelf finder & guide · unofficial

 How do you split floors with four players?

-Pair per floor after the second floor unlocks: two players own Floor 1 (1A-1N) and two own Floor 2 (2A-2Q).
+Pair per floor: two players own Floor 1 (1A-1J) and two own Floor 2 (2A-2F).
 Neither pair carries a book across the stairs.
-That covers all 31 zones without couriers crossing.
+That covers all 16 Classic Library sections without couriers crossing.

 Is voice chat required to play as a squad?